OkanShr/lingomateai/README.md

-# FastAPI Authentication and User Management
+# Translation Project using LM with Basic Authentication

-This codebase provides a simple user authentication system using FastAPI, SQLAlchemy, and JWT (JSON Web Tokens).
-It allows users to register, log in, and verify tokens.
+This project provides a simple text translation using language models and it has a user authentication system using FastAPI, SQLAlchemy, and JWT (JSON Web Tokens).
+It allows users to register, log in, and verify tokens, select and translate text.
 The database interaction is handled with SQLAlchemy, while passwords are securely hashed using Passlib.

 ## Features